Hattie M. Strong: Legacy

 The Hattie M. Strong Foundation began running a student loan program in 1928.
-Loans are zero interest and offer flexible repayment schedules that can be adjusted to students’ economic needs.
+Loans are zero interest and offer flexible repayment schedules that can be adjusted to students' economic needs.
 In 2009, the foundation began a scholarship program instead of a loan program.
-The program is specifically aimed toward students pursuing a teacher’s licensure and is currently available to students attending twenty-four colleges and universities in Maryland, Virginia, North Carolina and Washington, D.C.
+The program is specifically aimed toward students pursuing a teacher's licensure and is currently available to students attending twenty-four colleges and universities in Maryland, Virginia, North Carolina and Washington, D.C.
 The scholarships are offered to students during the semester that they are conducting student teaching, in order to reduce the financial strain of full-time teaching while still students.

 Her official papers are collected at the Salem College library and archives in Winston-Salem, N.C.
 The Hattie Strong Collection includes items such as photographs, scrapbooks, diaries, and personal correspondence.
 The items are a cumulation of items already held by Salem College and items donated by the Hattie Strong Foundation.

 Death

-Strong died in Winston-Salem, North Carolina, in 1950.
+Strong died in Winston-Salem, North Carolina on June 6, 1950.
 She is buried in Rochester, N.Y.